topzz100/react-google-clone/README.md

  # deployed app
   ## https://baratheon-react-app.netlify.app/

-This app was deployed with netlify
+This app was deployed on netlify